 Boxing fitness classes are a great way to tone up and get your cardio fix.
 Though if you're imagining knocking ten shades out of your opponent, our boxing classes aren't about that.
-Our Boxercise, BoxFit and combat classes are no-contact, so you'll get all the benefits of a boxing workout, without the risk of a black eye!
+Even though we teach our members how to punch, our Boxercise, BoxFit and combat classes are no-contact, so you'll get all the benefits of a boxing workout, without the risk of a black eye!

 If you're new to boxing, we take a look at how to safely perform a few of the moves you'll get to grips with in your fitness class.

 Boxing Positions & How To Punch

 Before you punch, your thumb needs to be on the outside of your fist, between your first and second knuckles on your index and middle finger.